PaloAltoNetworks/prisma-cloud-docs/api/descriptions/tags/tags.md

-Tags are predefined labels that help you manage your vulnerabilities via the Console UI and Twistlock API.
+Tags are predefined labels that help you manage your vulnerabilities via the Console UI and Prisma Cloud Compute API.